Please choose a different web browser.

 Can I control an application when it isn't active, selected or in the foreground?

-Of course!
+Yes!
 You can create Keystroke Actions for any profile and direct them to any running application.
 AppleScripts can also be used to target specific applications from the Open Item Action or Launch Menu.

 Some of my actions repeat too fast/too slow when I hold down a remote button, how can I change the repeat rate?